 • Opt for automation: Improve your MTTR by using infrastructure monitoring tools that offer automation.
 It will enable you to move to AIOps for infrastructure monitoring and achieve comprehensive end-to-end observability across the entire stack.

 • Install the agent across your entire environment: Many SREs and IT admins install the agent only on a particular application and its supporting environment.
 But it’s not an ideal approach.
-In order to get the most out of your Infrastructure monitoring tool, you should install the agent (if it’s an agent-based tool) across the entire production environment and not just a section of it.
+To maximize the benefits of your Infrastructure monitoring tool, install the agent (if applicable) across the entire production environment, not just a section of it.

 • Prioritize alerts: When dealing with Infrastructure, hundreds of errors can trigger an alert.
-So as an SRE, it’s important to prioritize which alerts are important.
+As an SRE, it’s crucial to prioritize the most critical alerts.

 1. Middleware